keithfancher/haskell-notes/haskell-notes.md

 Haskell*, which uses Stack for all the projects in the latter half of the book and provides some great insight throughout.

+**NOTE:** Before you get too deep with Stack, you should be aware of [one very important caveat related to the Haskell Language Server](#one-big-fat-stack-caveat-hls-issues).
+This may ultimately influence your decision to go with Stack or Cabal as a build system for your future projects.
+(That said, it shouldn't stop you with playing around with Stack for now.)

 Some other useful stuff:

 * [The Stack intro user guide](https://docs.haskellstack.org/en/stable/tutorial/)